EngineersBox/Wolfenstein-3D/README.md

 Finding the minimal amount of polygons to render based with A* and BSP trees.

+Something important to note about this repo and its implementation.
+The idea behind this is to use the most low level OpenGL functionality and handle of all of the graphics processing manually.
+This means not using OpenGL/GLUT texturing managing and perspective polygon rendering + scaling.
+Instead all of this is calculated as part of the raycasting implementation.

 ## Building and running

 This project is set up in a way that makes it easy to build and run the raycaster.
 That said, it does differ slightly depending on your system and whether you have cmake installed.